logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 Data Collection
 ---------------

 The datasets that you are working with will reside in your project in HopsFS.
-Datasets can be uploaded to your Hopsworks project or be shared from an other project.
+Datasets can be uploaded to your Hopsworks project or be shared from another project.
 HopsFS is the filesystem of Hops, it is essentially a fork of Apache HDFS and is compliant with any API that can read data from an HDFS path, such as TensorFlow.
 In your TensorFlow code you can simply replace local file paths to the corresponding path in HDFS.
 More information is available `here <https://www.tensorflow.org/deploy/hadoop>`_.
+Data can also be ingested using Kafka or Spark Streaming.

 Data Transformation & Verification
 ----------------------------------